-Applications are available at the Supervisor of Elections office or online at www.GoVote-Okaloosa.com
+Applications are available at the Supervisor of Elections office or online at www.GoVote-Okaloosa. com.

-- Selection is based on qualifications to fulfill job description - Appointed after mandatory training classes, no less than six hours per election year - Paid positions, with requirements thic
+- Selection is based on qualifications to fulfill job description. - Appointed after mandatory training classes, no less than six hours per election year - · Paid positions, with requirements his for to this